skycoin/skycoin/docker/images/dev-vscode/README.md

 ## Add more VS Code extensions

-You must add VS_EXTENSIONS environment variable to command with extensions of you prefer.
+If you want add VS_EXTENSIONS environment variable to command with extensions of you prefer.

 ```sh
     $ docker run --rm -it -v /tmp/.X11-unix:/tmp/.X11-unix